CrafterPika/ppsideloader_py/README.md

 2. Get an (decrypted) ipa from your app
 3. Extract the .ipa and compress the content of "Payload/AppName.app/" (the inside of "AppName.app") to "app.zip"
 4. Get your Tweak <code>.dylib</code> and compress to "Tweak.zip"
+5. Extract the <code>ppsideloader_py-master.zip</a>
-5. Copy both zips into the main directory
+5. Copy both zips into the directory where all <code>.py</code>'s are
-6. Open the "ppsiderloader_py.py" (from the <code>ppsideloader_py-master.zip</code>)  with python
+6. Open the "ppsiderloader_py.py"  with python
 7. Click on "Extract Files", it will setup everything
 8. Enter the App Exec name in the box and click on "Hex edit app"<br>
 9. Click on "Creat IPA" and your ipa with the ++ tweak will be made.